noteed/hadley/README.md

 Hadley is in development and can only render itself.
 Current pages include:

 - The README file rendered using Pandoc,
-- The raw README file,
-- The rendered Haskell code,
+- The Haskell code,
 - The output of HLint when run over Hadley's script,
-- The raw Haskell code,
-- The rendered Cabal file,
+- The Cabal file,
-- The raw Cabal file.
+- Process output.

 ## Docker images